Macuyiko/minecraft-python/README.md

 Both for the GUI based and server based interpreter, it's a good idea to execute `from net.canarymod import Canary` as your first command, al you'll need this for anything else.

-More information can be found on [this blog post](http://blog.macuyiko.com/post/2013/a-bukkit-jython-console-plugin-for-minecraft.html).
-Note that this post still refers to the old Bukkit plugin, I am in the process of updating this post as well.